jberes/DashboardBuilder/server/net-core/readme.md

        - `VizChartType`: The type of chart associated with the visualization.
      - This information is stored in a `VisualizationChartInfo` object and added to the `allVisualizationChartInfos` list.

-4. **Error Handling**:
-   - Exceptions are caught at different levels:
-     - If loading a dashboard document fails, an error message is printed.
-     - If processing a visualization within a document fails, another error message is logged.
-     - If any other unexpected exception occurs, a generic error message is returned.

-### Response Types

-- The endpoint produces two types of responses:
-  1. A successful response (HTTP status 200 OK) containing a list of `VisualizationChartInfo` objects.
-  2. An error response (HTTP status 500 Internal Server Error) with an appropriate message.

-## Purpose and Use Case

-This code snippet is useful for scenarios where you need to:
-- Dynamically collect visualization metadata from dashboard files.
-- Provide an API endpoint for clients to retrieve visualization information.

-## Notes

-- Ensure that the "Dashboards" directory exists and contains valid dashboard files.
-- Customize the error handling logic as needed for your application.

----

-Feel free to adapt this documentation to your specific project context.
-If you have further questions or need additional details, feel free to ask!

-Source: Conversation with Bing, 3/30/2024
-(1) Create responses in Minimal API applications | Microsoft Learn. https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/responses?view=aspnetcore-8.0.
-(2) ASP.NET MapGet Example - Dot Net Perls. https://www.dotnetperls.com/mapget-aspnet-core.
-(3) AspNetCore.Docs/aspnetcore/fundamentals/routing.md at main - GitHub. https://github.com/dotnet/AspNetCore.Docs/blob/main/aspnetcore/fundamentals/routing.md.
-(4) asp.net core - How can I, using a WebApplication MapGet handler, send .... https://stackoverflow.com/questions/72104777/how-can-i-using-a-webapplication-mapget-handler-send-an-image-as-an-http-respo.
-(5) Parameter binding in Minimal API applications | Microsoft Learn. https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/parameter-binding?view=aspnetcore-8.0.
    ```csharp
    app.MapGet("dashboards/visualizations", () =>
    {